 Marlee Miller (she/they) is a queer, Black, activist, writer, puppeteer, and performer based in Brooklyn, New York.
 She draws inspiration for her work from love, dreams, social justice, mental illness, and the process of exploring identity.
 She also attributes a large part of her artistic influence to dancing with her queer chosen family, Audre Lorde, writing her signature love letters, Nikki Giovanni, and crying while sipping wine in the shower.

 Marlee is a VONA (Voices of Our Nations Arts Foundation) alum.
 Her poetry and prose can be found in Issue 117 of Sinister Wisdom: A Multicultural Lesbian Literary & Art Journal, as well as Solstice: A Magazine of Diverse Voices’ Summer 2021 issue.

-KT Taylor (they/them) is a nonbinary lesbian, an enrolled member of the Choctaw Nation of Oklahoma, and the proud owner of multiple mannequins.
+Reno Taylor (they/them) is a nonbinary lesbian, an enrolled member of the Choctaw Nation of Oklahoma, and the proud owner of multiple mannequins.
 Their work is focused on using multiple disciplines–digital illustrations and comics, printmaking, wearable art, and zinemaking–to foster connection and expression in radical ways.
-When not creating, KT talks to their cat Zelda, eats dinners with friends, and rides their bike on sunny days.
+When not creating, Reno talks to their cat Zelda, eats dinners with friends, and rides their bike on sunny days.
 You can find their work online at www.bonekid.net or on Instagram: @bonekid_.